 Cartridge

-Select a cartridge to see its rated output voltage.
+Select a cartridge or switch to Manual.

 Phono preamp

-Select a cartridge + preamp to calculate headroom.
+Select a preamp or switch to Manual.

 Advanced: manual inputs & assumptions